Jorge-Ortiz-Mata/Car-store/README.md

 * In order to run the app, you can use the git command: `git clone URL` (Rails 6v).
 * If a user look up for an unknown page, another page will be displayed.
 * Each model has **associations** as well as **validations**
+* Users can leave **comments** and **reviews** for each vehicle.
+* Users can send **email invitations** to other users.
+* You can reach all the website's data using **Google Analytics**.
+* Use of **Google Search Console** for sitemaps.
+* Admin role allows to see all users'app and change their roles to admin, member or other, as well as sell vehicles and create posts.
+* Member role allows to sell vehicles and create posts.
+* Other role allows only to see buy products and see vehicles and posts.

 ## Google Analytics and Google Search Console.